Generational justice: youth activists in Canada look to Germany for proof that climate lawsuits work | CBC News

 Last October, Federal Court Justice Michael Manson granted the government's motion to strike the LaRose lawsuit.
 Government lawyers had argued that the case was too political and the conduct alleged too broad — and that, in any case, there was no binding climate target for Canada to violate.

-"That was that was a very disheartening moment for us in the case," said Wright.
+"That was a very disheartening moment for us in the case," said Wright.

 This month, lawyers for the young plaintiffs filed an appeal of that decision, which they hope will be heard this fall.